Coronavirus: Former French President Valery Giscard d'Estaing dies of COVID at 94 | DW | 02.12.2020

 Former French President Valery Giscard d'Estaing died on Wednesday at age 94, due to complications arising from COVID-19.

-He ruled France from 1974 to 1981, and was hospitalized several times last month due to heart problems.
+He ruled France from 1974 to 1981, and had recently been hospitalized several times last month due to heart problems.
 Giscard d'Estaing died "surrounded by his family" at his estate, according to AFP.

 He was known for his efforts to modernize French society, including allowing divorce by mutual consent, lowering the age of being considered a major from 21 to 18, and legalizing abortion.